viam-devrel/viamcodelabs/site/viamguides/src/control-module/control-module.md

 1. **Update README**: Update the `README.md` file, following the suggested template.
 This provides details to your future self and others about what your module does and how to use it.
 1. **Commit to GitHub**: Commit the module source code to your GitHub repository.
 Add the link to that repository as the `url` in the `meta.json` file.
 This is required for the cloud build to work.
    ![GitHub URL in meta.json](assets/urlMeta.png)
-1. **Update metadata**: Make any final edits to the `meta.json` file such as including a `description` or updating the visibility to `public` if you want the module to be visible to all Viam users (which also requires running `viam module update` from the command line).
+1. **Update metadata**: Make any final edits to the `meta.json` file such as including a `description` or updating the visibility to `public` if you want the module to be visible to all Viam users.
 1. **Package and upload**: Revert the edits you made in the `meta.json` for local testing, so the values for `entrypoint`, `build`, and `path` are in the original state as shown below.
    ```json
    "entrypoint": "dist/main",